Circles with money, person outside with tablet, March scholarship opportunities

 • Too Cool to Pay for School Scholarship: Open to high school, college, and graduate students of all years who are US residents or DACA, undocumented, or international students studying in the US, this quarterly scholarship sweepstakes is easy to enter.
 No essay is required; just submit a simple application form.
 Award: $1,000; Deadline: March 31 (as well as June 30, September 30, and December 31)

 • MyMozaic ScholarshipThis monthly scholarship sweepstakes is open to US citizens who are 13 years and older.
 All you have to do is provide your email address to apply.
+Selection is based on the quality of your MyMozaic profile, including documents, photos, videos, and followers.
 Award: $1,000; Deadline: March 31 (last day of every month)

 • 1st Financial Bank Financial Goals ScholarshipThis monthly scholarship is open to US residents who are 18 or older and currently enrolled in a college degree program (or planning to enroll).
 Though it’s a random drawing, it does require applicants to submit a short essay of 500 words or fewer.
 Award: $2,000; Deadline: March 31 (last day of every month)

-• CollegeXpress March Madness Scholarship: Starting March 1, students ages 13 and up can sign up for (or log back in to) CollegeXpress.com to enter our new easy scholarship contest.
-This month’s question requires a super-easy “yes” or “no” answer: Will you be following March Madness this year?
+• CollegeXpress March Madness Scholarship: Starting March 1, US students ages 13 and up can sign up for (or log back in to) CollegeXpress.com to enter our new easy monthly scholarship contest.
+This month’s question is: Who is your favorite college mascot?
 You can find a new easy scholarship contest every month in the Featured Scholarships section of CollegeXpress.com.
-Award: $1,300; Deadline: March 31
+Award: $500; Deadline: March 31

 Like what you’re reading?